 - - the "Timor Leste" clasp for service with the United Nations Office in Timor-Leste (UNOTIL) between 20 May 2005 and 30 June 2006; and

-- - the "Afghanistan" clasp for service with the United Nations Assistance Mission in Afghanistan (UNAMA) since December 2004.
+- - the "Afghanistan" clasp for service with the United Nations Assistance Mission in Afghanistan (UNAMA) from December 2004 to 2014.